-Software is infinitely reproducible, but good software remains scarce.
+Software is infinitely reproducible, but good software remains a scarce commodity.
 When software for a specific task is required, options are limited and there is no guarantee of their quality.
 Access to this software may come at a cost, denominated in money or one's personal data.